 - Treasure hunt: Hide "treasures" throughout the house and provide clues to their locations.

-- Obstacle course: Set up an obstacle course with chairs, boxes, and tours for the kids to go over, under, through, and around.
+- Obstacle course: Set up an obstacle course with chairs, boxes, and toys for the kids to go over, under, through, and around.

 - Soft-ball games: Use soft foam balls to play indoor basketball, bowling, soccer, or catch.
 You can even use balloons to play volleyball or catch.